xhsun/gw2wrapper/README.md

 This is a yet-to-be-complete library for accessing the <a href="https://wiki.guildwars2.com/wiki/API:2">Guild Wars 2 API</a>.<br/>
 <sup><sup><sup>Since I can find plenty on official <a href="https://wiki.guildwars2.com/wiki/API:List_of_wrappers">Wiki</a>, I did not
 plan to create a wrapper at all.
-I choose one that I am quite happy with, it works perfectly in debugging mode.However, once I'm running it not using debugging mode...<br/>
+I choose one that I am quite happy with, it works perfectly in debugging mode.However, once I'm running it not using debugging mode...
 My program just crash and burned...
-Horribly...<br/>
+Horribly...
 I took me hours trying to figure out what is wrong and as it turns out it was neither the wrapper's fault nor my program's fault.
 It was my fault that I didn't realize Android does not have all of Java's build in library.
-This wrapper just so happens to use one of the library that is not included in Android, extensively.<br/>
+This wrapper just so happens to use one of the library that is not included in Android, extensively.
 Feeling so defeated that I don't ever dare to look for another wrapper that may or may not work for me.
 So I just sorta give up on looking and create a wrapper that is compatible with Android myself.<br/></sup></sup></sup>

 ##How To Use<br/>